pchang388/helm-charts/README.md

 * Kubernetes v1.2X (tested on v1.25.6)

 ## Why another chart?
 There's already a few out there
+amd also

-* I wanted something that was minimal and did not package a unifi controller deploy in the helm chart
+1. I wanted something that was minimal that did not package a unifi controller deploy in the helm chart
+2. I already have a controller deployed somewhere else and more isolated
-  * Reduce bloat/text in values file and also less things to maintain and update
+3. Reduce bloat/text in values file and also less things to maintain and update
-  * Personally, I want to avoid putting the unifi controller in a kubernetes pod especially for a homelab where things can break often and don't want my controller being offline during those times
+4. Personally, I want to avoid putting the unifi controller in a kubernetes pod especially for a homelab where things can break often and don't want my controller being offline during those times
-    * I opted to put the unifi controller on its own lxc container and run separate from my k8 cluster.
+ - I opted to put the unifi controller on its own lxc container and run separate from my k8 cluster.
 Run it with docker-compose now for simplicity and uptime
-  * I also ran into some small issues while setting it up and wanted to share my findings, hopefully they help someone
+5. I also ran into some small issues while setting it up and wanted to share my findings, hopefully they help someone